ruggeri/tech-notes/math/fourier/10-fourier-transform-masses.md

 Calculating these limits, if `f` is indeed equal to a countable sum of the basis vectors, we may decompose `f` into "mass" values for each basis vector.

+(Notice the handwaving.
+Countable sum?
+I didn't define the norm I'm using on the whole space.
+Presumably it is the square-root of the inner product I gave above.
+But that is **not** quite the L2 norm!)